nodebasewm/nodebasewm.github.io/content/en/docs/Tutorials/validatornodemanual/_index.md

 > Note: Before proceeding, we press q to leave ayaview.

-32. First we need to obtain the details needed for our ENNFT Registeration on the Cardano Blockchain side of the equation.
+32. First we need to obtain the details needed for our ENNFT Registration on the Cardano Blockchain side of the equation.
 We have actually already been shown them earlier, but let's just get them again.

     We do this by entering the following command